Schnouki/spop/README.md

 - `status`: display informations about the queue, the current track, etc.
 - `idle`: wait for something to change (pause, switch to other track, new track in queue...), then display `status`.
 Mostly useful in notification scripts.
+- `notify`: unlock all the currently idle sessions, just like if something had changed.
 - `image`: get the cover image for the current track (base64-encoded JPEG image).
 - `offline-status`: display informations about the current status of the offline cache (number of offline playlists, sync status...).